HalbornAcademy/ctf-eth-template/README.md

 brownie console --network dev
 ```

-- Inside the console deploy the challenges:
+- Inside the console deploy the challenge:

 ```
 >>> run('challenge', 'deploy')
 ```

-- Verify if the challenge is solved:
+- Verify if the challenge was solved:

 ```
 >>> run('challenge', 'solved')